 Lower Boundary is defined by Upper Boundary is defined by LEVEL -FL 290 The lower of: -FL 410 -Aircraft maximum certified altitude - Altitude limited by; cruise thrust; buffet; other aircraft flight limitations.
-Mach or Speed The lower of: -Maximum endurance (holding speed) - Manoeuver speed 1 Gross weight -The lowest gross weight compatible with operations in RVSM airspace. -The highest gross weight compatible with operations in RVSM airspace.
+Mach or Speed The lower of: -Maximum endurance (holding speed) - Manoeuver speed Gross weight -The lowest gross weight compatible with operations in RVSM airspace.